OpenMendel/OpenMendel.github.io/index.md

 *Note: The three OpenMendel packages (1) [SnpArrays](https://openmendel.github.io/SnpArrays.jl/latest/), (2) [Search](https://openmendel.github.io/Search.jl), and (3) [MendelBase](https://openmendel.github.io/MendelBase.jl) must be installed before any other OpenMendel analysis packages will run.
 It is easiest if these three packages are installed in the above order and before any other OpenMendel packages.*

-Within Julia, use the package manager to install an OpenMendel package, for example, to install SnapArrays, use the command:
+Within Julia, use the package manager to install an OpenMendel package, for example, to install SnpArrays, use the command:

     Pkg.clone("https://github.com/OpenMendel/SnpArrays.jl.git")